Lookie, lookie! Archway Cookie. A phrase from an old commercial back in my kid daze.

 Note the smoothed front bumper.
 Easy cleaning, the suicidal bugs that amass on it's curved look.
 The truck had one parking light in yellow, the other in clear.
 My OCD forced me to fix that immediately.
 Just got the part today, and now my world of disorder is back in order.

 I believe the simplicity of the truck is growing on me.
 Two Phillip screws and bingo, the parking light is fixed.
-A simpler time for a simple mind.
+A simpler time for my simple mind.
 New wiring throughout the truck, hopefully, will prevent any of the issues I had with the Nova.

 Two comfy, plush bucket seats courtesy of a Grand Cherokee Jeep with a custom-made center console greet the 2 occupants.
 Seat and shoulder belts add to the safety of the truck.
 Sure, no airbags, but let's keep this real.
 The console is deep and long.
 I plan to add some cupholders once I determine where to put them and which ones, like swing outs, can fit nicely under the dash and yet swing out of the way when not in use.

 And here we have the pilot's view with the custom steering wheel.
-The dash is adorned with Equus gauges noting all the happenings going on under the hood.
+The dash is adorned with Equus gauges noting all the happenings under the hood.
 The Lokar shifter works nice and smooth.
-I had hoped to find a restomod with a 5 speed Tremec, but I settled for this since the wife can drive it as well.
+I had hoped to find a restomod with a 5 speed Tremec, but settled for this since the wife can drive it as well.
 My days of being chastised for always buying manual transmission cars are over.

-Now, I know you see the vents in the photo of the dash.
+I know you see the vents in the photo of the dash.
 Yes, praise the LORD, VINTAGE AIR CONDITIONING!!
 And with a small cabin to cool in AZ, happy days are here again.

 I know the bumper looks odd but check out this engineering idea.
 That black bumper slides into a 2-inch receiver so you can tow with the truck.
 The license plate can be relocated to an already installed license plate bracket.
 PRETTY COOL EH?
-I'm now having thoughts of buying a small tow behind trailer for long trips to car shows.
+I'm having thoughts of buying a small tow behind trailer for long trips to car shows.
 That's the thing about AZ.
 There are a lot of miles between cities, with open highway and desert.
 Maybe another tour of Route 66 is in order.

-I will be cleaning and polishing the aluminum wheels and adding new rubber to the staggered set-up of front 215/70/15 and the rears 255/60/15.
+I'll be cleaning and polishing the aluminum wheels and adding new rubber to the staggered set-up of front 215/70/15 and the rears 255/60/15.
 It's a shame the age dated BF Goodrich Radial tires were way beyond their life with so much tread left.
 They were hard, and weather cracked.

 And here's the transplanted heart of a bow tie into a blue oval.
 A GM 350 with a 4 barrel, dual exhaust, RV Cam, nothing special but a nice cruiser.
 The seller believes it's from a 1973, but I haven't been able to make that claim certain yet.